 How To Find Junk Mail In Outlook And Empty It

 Outlook Junk Mail settings check all incoming messages automatically and look for signs of spam.
-If you receive a message that Outlook has determined is malicious or unwanted, it will sort emails in Outlook to place the undesired messages in the junk email folder instead of your primary inbox.
+If you receive a message that Outlook has determined is malicious or unwanted, it will place the undesired messages in the spam email folder instead of your primary inbox.

 How to Find Junk Mail in Outlook